RL-I2IT: Image-to-Image Translation with Deep Reinforcement Learning: Reinforcement Learning for I2IT

 Following our meta policy (\(\kappa_{\psi}, \pi_{\phi}\)), the framework derives the executable action \({\bf a}_t\).
 To enhance convergence and performance, we adopt auxiliary learning for the planner and actor, tailored to specific tasks.
 This approach is highly adaptable and capable of integrating various advanced losses and techniques.

 For instance, in face inpainting tasks, we focus on reconstructing the predicted faces to match the original ones while also synthesizing more realistic images.
 This is achieved by employing a discriminator on predicted images with an adversarial loss.
-The nature of \({\bf a}_t\) is also task-dependent: for tasks like Deformable Image Registration, \({\bf a}_t\) may be a deformation field applied to the current state.
-In contrast, for tasks aiming at realistic image generation, such as face inpainting or neural style transfer, \({\bf a}_t\) could directly be the target image \({\bf y}\).
+The nature of \({\bf a}_t\) is also task-dependent: for tasks aiming at realistic image generation, such as face inpainting or neural style transfer, \({\bf a}_t\) could directly be the target image \({\bf y}\).
 Detailed explanations and examples of these applications are provided in the experimental sections.
 We elaborate on the auxiliary learning process using face inpainting tasks as an example.
 Concretely, the empirical objective of the reconstruction part in our framework is:

 where $\cal D$ is a replay pool, $\left \| \cdot \right \|_d$ denotes some distance measure, such as $L_1$ or $L_2$.
 By adding a discriminator $D$ to predicted images, the adversarial loss is defined as: